DoanNgocCuong/home/0_English/1_thi VSTEP/1_Cấu trúc.md

       - It is not (can not be) adj
       - What are the disadvantages of watching TV?

+### Từ để hỏi:

+#### 1. What???
 - I like to eat fish.
 It is good.
 I love it so much.
 - What do you ... do(ing)... (such as: )
+	- Ví dụ: What do you like doing on Sunday?
+		- There are somethings that - I like doping on Sunday, such as I go camping, i  cooking, I working at home.
+- What subject do you like?
+	- The subject that I like.
+It is good, it is interesting.
+	- I like ....
+- What (sort of N = kind of N = type of N) do you ...?
+	- There are some N that I ... it is good.
+Example: What kind of books do you liike to read?
+	There are some books that I like to read, such as cartoons, history, ...
+It is